exercism/v3/languages/csharp/reference/examples/new-concept-exercise-arrays.md

 ## Goal

-The goal of this exercise is to teach the student the basics of the Concept of Arrays in [F#][arrays].
+The goal of this exercise is to teach the student the basics of the Concept of Arrays in [C#][arrays].
 We'll use the array type to teach the student about some collection basics.
 The `array` collection type was chosen as the first collection type for the following reasons:

 - Arrays don't require the student to know about generics.
 - Arrays are a common data type in many language.